Cyclic Sieving and Cluster Duality of Grassmannian: Cyclic sieving phenomenon of plane partitions

 Consider the sums of $l_{i,j}$ along each diagonal:

 Following the same argument as in the proof of Lemma \ref{1241}, we get

 The proposition then follows from a comparison between \eqref{Hello1416} and \eqref{gz formula}. \end{proof}

-\section{Cyclic Sieving Phenomenon of Plane Partitions}
+\section{Cyclic sieving phenomenon of plane partitions}

-As an application of the cluster duality for Grassmannian, we use the basis for $V_{c\omega_a}$ obtained in Corollary \ref{basis} to prove a cyclic sieving phenomenon of plane partitions under the sequence of toggles $\eta$ defined in Section \ref{intro csp}.
+As an application of cluster duality for Grassmannians, we use the basis for $V_{c\omega_a}$ obtained in Corollary~\ref{basis} to prove a cyclic sieving phenomenon of plane partitions under the sequence of toggles $\eta$ defined in Section~\ref{intro csp}.

-First we recall that the parametrization of basis we obtained from cluster duality is equivariant with respect to the cluster modular group action (Theorem \ref{main.3.1.152}).
-Since both the twisted cyclic rotation $C_a$ on $\dGr_a^\times(n)$ and the rotation $R$ on $\dconf_n^\times(a)$ come from the same cluster modular group element (Subsection \ref{cyc.rot}), it follows that
+First we recall that the parametrization of basis we obtained from cluster duality is equivariant with respect to the cluster modular group action (Theorem~\ref{main.3.1.152}).
+Since both the twisted cyclic rotation $C_a$ on $\dGr_a^\times(n)$ and the rotation~$R$ on $\dconf_n^\times(a)$ come from the same cluster modular group element (Section~\ref{cyc.rot}), it follows that

-On the other hand, we discovered a natural bijection between the parametrization set $Q(a,b,c)$ of the basis $\left\{\theta_q\ \middle| \ q\in Q(a,b,c)\right\}$ of $V_{c\omega_a}$ and the set of plane partitions $P(a,b,c)$ using tropical Gelfand-Zetlin coordinates (Proposition \ref{PQ bijection}).
-We claimed in Theorem \ref{main9} that the action of $C_a$ on the basis element $\theta_q$ is equivalent to the sequence of toggles $\eta$ on plane partitions, so let us first use Gelfand-Zetlin coordinates once more to prove Theorem \ref{main9}.
+On the other hand, we discovered a natural bijection between the parametrization set $Q(a,b,c)\!$ of the basis $\{\theta_q\, | \, q\in Q(a,b,c)\}$ of $V_{c\omega_a}$ and the set of plane partitions $P(a,b,c)$ using tropical Gelfand--Zetlin coordinates (Proposition \ref{PQ bijection}).
+We claimed in Theorem \ref{main9} that the action of~$C_a$ on the basis element~$\theta_q$ is equivalent to the sequence of toggles $\eta$ on plane partitions, so let us first use Gelfand--Zetlin coordinates once more to prove Theorem~\ref{main9}.

 We begin by setting $L_{i,0}=L_{0,j}=P$ and $L_{a+1,j}=L_{i,n-a+1}=1$.
 Let